-Poverty fell in 2020 due to massive stimulus checks and unemployment aid, U.S. Census says
+Poverty fell overall in 2020 due to massive stimulus checks and unemployment aid, U.S. Census says

 The decline in the poverty rate means that millions of Americans were lifted out of severe financial hardship last year, the U.S. Census said.
 Poverty is defined as having an income of less than $26,200 a year for a family of four.

-The stimulus payments that provided $1,200 cash payments to most low-income and middle-class Americans last year moved 11.7 million people out of poverty, the Census said.
+Extensive federal relief assistance passed during the coronavirus pandemic is widely credited by economists and policy experts for preventing another Great Depression.
+The stimulus payments provided $1,200 cash payments to most low-income and middle-class Americans last year, moving 11.7 million people out of poverty, the Census said.
 Another 5.5 million people were prevented from falling into poverty by the enhanced unemployment insurance aid.

-Extensive federal relief assistance passed during the coronavirus pandemic is widely credited by economists and policy experts for preventing another Great Depression.
+The annual findings also showed the proportion of Americans without health coverage rose slightly in 2020, marking the fourth year in a row that the ranks of the uninsured swelled.

+The jump in the uninsured last year – to 28 million among those who lacked coverage at any point in the year from 26.1 million in 2019 — was somewhat greater than the increase in 2019, as the pandemic stole jobs and caused laid-off workers to lose health benefits — especially in the public health crisis’s early months.
+Indeed, the pandemic’s most significant effect was to lower the number of Americans with private insurance while expanding the numbers who had some health insurance through some form of public coverage.

 President Biden is urging Congress to enact more programs to help the poor and working class as part of a $3.5 trillion package that would make significant investments in many parts of the economy.
 Top White House aides point to the success of the pandemic aid as an example of how additional resources can make a dramatic difference in lowering poverty and hardship.